4 Types of Patent Searches: Everything You Need to Know

 Why is Freedom to Operate Complex?

 Setting up Freedom to Operate is not an easy process.
-There are a great number of patents already in existence and moreover, thousands of it are granted every week.
-If you are launching the product in multiple countries then you have to access your risk in each of those countries to get a freedom to operate opinion.
-You have to go through the claims of the relevant patents granted in these countries to understand if their claims can be interpreted in a way that they can overlap on the features of your product.
+There are a great number of patents already in existence and moreover, thousands of them are granted every week.
+If you are launching the product in multiple countries then you have to access your risk in each of those countries to get the freedom to operate opinion.
+You have to go through the claims of the relevant patents granted in these countries to understand if their claims can be interpreted in a way that they can overlap the features of your product.
 This process requires focus and time.

 Patent Validity Search or Invalidity Search is a form of search that is conducted to identify references that can question the validity/enforceability of the claims of the patent that is issued by the patent office.

-Need for a Patent Validity or Invalidity Search?
+Why do you need a Patent Validity or Invalidity Search?

 Patent examiners normally have constrained time and resources to conduct their prior art searches.
 By some accounts, the Patent Examiner spends an average of about 12 hours per case to conduct a prior art.
-Given such limited resources, its difficult for the Examiner to explore everything that is out there.
+Given such limited resources, it’s difficult for the Examiner to explore everything that is out there.
 This implies that if the patent is challenged it could put the validity of the patent at risk.
-In a litigation, the defendant can use the result of a patent invalidity search to try and overthrow the patent in court or by filing a petition for IPR.
+In litigation, the defendant can use the result of a patent invalidity search to try and overthrow the patent in court or by filing a petition for IPR.

 What is the Scope of a Patent Invalidity Search?